rhea-so/Study-RabbitMQ/README.md

 > if queue is not exist, queue will be created after enqueue the message.
 > `MESSAGE_CONTENT` is only support string now.

-Get some message from queue
+Receive some message from queue

 ```typescript
 client.receiveMessage('QUEUE_NAME', async (message) => {